cbcrg/tcoffee/docs/tcoffee_manual.rst

-Aligning Very Large Alignments with T-Coffee
+Aligning very large alignments with T-Coffee
 --------------------------------------------
 T-Coffee is not very well gifted for aligning large datasets, but you can give it a try using a special option that generates approximate alignments.
 These alignments should roughly have the same accuracy as ClustalW.
 They are acceptable for sequences more than 40% identical.